magik-sword/Kaggle-Challenge/README.md

 ![](UTA-DataScience-Logo.png)

-# Project Title
+# Predict Health Outcomes of Horses

-* **One Sentence Summary** Ex: This repository holds an attempt to apply LSTMs to Stock Market using data from "Get Rich" Kaggle challenge (provide link).
+This repository holds files to build a model that attempts to predict whether a horse lived, died, or was euthanized based on its medical history from the "Predict Health Outcomes of Horses" Kaggle challenge (https://www.kaggle.com/competitions/playground-series-s3e22)

 ## Overview